 Medical assistants are employed in a wide range of

 disciplines and held about 527,600 jobs within the health

 care system in 2010.
 The projected employment rate for

-2020 is 690,400 working medical assistants in ambulatory
+2020 is 690,400 medical assistants working in ambulatory

 medical practices, preventive care clinics, therapy and

 rehabilitation centers, vision care and optical stores,

-laboratories, pharmacies, alternative medical service centers, veterinary
+laboratories, pharmacies, alternative medical service

-corrections institutions and various other
+health and corrections institutions and various other

 services are provided.

-It is believed to be factual and accurate at the time it was published, however
+It is believed that our website is factual and accurate at the time it is published, however

 is not intended to be legal, financial or professional advice, nor any other type of advice

-themselves with educational requirements, employer's expectations and typical pay rates in your area.
-Smart
+themselves with educational requirements, employer's expectations, legal concerns and